-Fuel suction process: When the cam driving the high-pressure pump rotates, the roller will roll on the cam profile.
-When the rocker roller goes down thanks to the force of the piston return spring, the high pressure valve closes thanks to the high pressure valve spring.
+Fuel suction process: When the cam drives, the high-pressure pump rotates, and the roller rolls on the cam profile.
+When the rocker roller goes down, thanks to the force of the piston return spring, the high-pressure valve closes thanks to the high-pressure valve spring.
 At this time, under the influence of the high-pressure pump spring, it will push the piston (1) down, creating a vacuum in the cylinder chamber (5).
 When the piston opens the port (4), the fuel from the fuel chamber (3) will be loaded into the cylinder chamber until the piston is at its lowest position.

 Figure 4.
 Fuel suction and ejection stroke of the high-pressure pump.
-1. High pressure pump piston, 2.
+1. High-pressure pump piston, 2.
 Groove on piston, 3.
 Fuel compartment, 4.
 Diaphragm port, 5.
 Cylinder cavity, 6.
 High pressure valve, 7.
-Groove on high pressure valve.
+Groove on high-pressure valve.

-Fuel pushing process: When the piston (1) is pushed up by the rotating cam, the fuel is initially pushed out through the hole (4).
+Fuel pushing process: When the rotating cam pushes up the piston (1), the fuel is initially pushed out through the hole (4).
 When the piston covers the hole, the pressure fuel supply process begins.
-In the high-pressure pump, the effect on the high-pressure valve continues to increase, until the tension of the high-pressure valve spring and residual pressure on the high-pressure pipe are overcome, the high-pressure valve opens, fuel enters the high-pressure line, to the nozzle.
+In the high-pressure pump, the effect on the high-pressure valve continues to increase until the tension of the high-pressure valve spring and residual pressure on the high-pressure pipe are overcome, the high-pressure valve opens, and fuel enters the high-pressure line to the nozzle.
 The fuel supply process continues until the piston's inclined groove opens the port (4), ending the fuel supply.
 Leading to a sudden decrease in fuel pressure in the pump chamber, the high-pressure valve closes tightly on the valve seat (under the influence of the high-pressure valve spring and fuel pressure on the high-pressure pipe).
 The fuel injection ends even though the piston continues to move up.
 Complete a fueling cycle and then repeat the cycle as above.
 Due to the throttling phenomenon of the port (4) and the compression phenomenon of the fuel, the actual supply start and end times are different from the geometric supply start and end times.

-Controlling the amount of fuel supplied: To change the amount of fuel supplied to an engine's working cycle, we control it by moving the rack, the gear tube will rotate, thereby making the piston also rotate.
-The result is a change in the useful stroke of the pump piston.
+Controlling the amount of fuel supplied: To change the fuel provided to an engine's working cycle, we move the rack, and the gear tube rotates, making the piston rotate.
+This changes the proper stroke of the pump piston.

-Structure of main details in high pressure pump:
+Structure of main details in high-pressure pump: